 Coordination of benefits

-If you’re covered under more than one health plan (for example, a group plan under your employer and as a dependent on your spouse’s plan), HMSA will coordinate benefits for you.
-This means we’ll apply rules to determine which plan pays first and which pays second.
+Coordination of benefits: If you're enrolled in more than one health plan (for example, you have health insurance through your job and your spouse's plan), HMSA will apply rules to determine which plan pays first and which pays second.

 Also known as Other Brand Name Cost Share.
 When you share in the cost of Other Brand Name drugs or devices, the amount you pay is called the cost share.
 You pay the cost share in addition to a copayment.